babel/website/_posts/2017-09-11-zero-config-with-babel-macros.md

 ### Another example

 `babel-plugin-macros` is a way to have no config for non-syntax babel plugins.
-So almost any existing babel plugin could be implemented as a macro.
+So many existing babel plugins could be implemented as a macro.
 Here's another example of [`babel-plugin-console`](https://github.com/mattphillips/babel-plugin-console) which exposes [a macro version of itself](https://github.com/mattphillips/babel-plugin-console/blob/master/README.md#macros):

 ```javascript
 import scope from 'babel-plugin-console/scope.macro'